dgl/ip.wtf/README.md

 Sites like this give you details like the headers their reverse proxy server injects so the results aren't very trustworthy, the "Raw HTTP request" is really the bytes your browser (or a proxy on your side of the connection) sent.

+In general this aims to be as privacy preserving as possible, while revealing details about your browser and connection, that might be sensitive.

 ## Building and running